 Simple Infused Honey (3 Ways)

 An easy recipe for creating your own homemade infused honey.
-Three different flavors to choose from: vanilla, orange and lavender.
-Or try all three!
-Gluten Free. <jump to recipe>
+Three different flavors to choose from: vanilla, orange and lavender - or try all three!
+A delicious way to jazz up traditional honey, and it makes for a delicious gift too. <jump to recipe>

 The holiday season is in full swing.
 I should probably be writing out cards or working through my shopping list, but instead I've been spending every spare minute in the kitchen.
 Typical.
 First it was holiday granola, then onto several batches of my favorite Pumpkin Pecan Biscotti, and finally cute jars of epic home-infused honey.
 This honey, though.